Manatees - Mr Lewis

 In maths, we also have a focus on key skills which rely on quick recall of basic mathematical facts.
 Although these are regularly practised in class, there is an expectation that pupils also rehearse the facts outside of school.
 Whilst some of these skills have already been introduced in previous years, it is important that they continue to be at the forefront of our children’s learning so that they are not forgotten.
-The key maths skills that we will be practising over the autumn term are as follows:

 The aim is for all children to achieve fluency with these facts and be able to effortlessly call upon them when needed.
 Therefore, it is important that children continue to use and apply their knowledge even when they feel that they have achieved these targets.

 Maths and English homework is given out on Fridays and should be completed and returned on Seesaw by the following Wednesday.
 In addition, on each Monday, Year 5 are given a list of differentiated spellings to be learned before a test on the Friday.

 In Year 5, swimming is a compulsory part of the curriculum and offers children the chance to develop confidence in this important skill alongside their peers.
 However, the school swimming service has been suspended due to the Covid-19 pandemic.
 As soon as the service resumes, we will inform parents.

 Whilst Covid-19 restrictions are in place, please come to school in your full PE kit (plain black bottoms and a white top) on your PE days (Monday and Wednesday currently) - do not wear school uniform.